salabs/TestArchiver/README.md

   --metadata NAME:VALUE
                         Adds given metadata to the test run.
 Expected format:
                         'NAME:VALUE'

+Database connection:
+  --dbengine DB_ENGINE  Database engine, postgresql or sqlite (default) --database DATABASE   database name
+  --host HOST           database host name
+  --user USER           database user
+  --pw PASSWORD, --password PASSWORD
+                        database password
+  --port PORT           database port (default: 5432) --dont-require-ssl    Disable the default behavior to require ssl from the
+                        target database.

+Schema updates:
+  --allow-minor-schema-updates
+                        Allow TestArchiver to perform MINOR (backwards
+                        compatible) schema updates the test archive --allow-major-schema-updates
+                        Allow TestArchiver to perform MAJOR (backwards
+                        incompatible) schema updates the test archive

+Limit archived data:
+  --no-keywords         Do not archive keyword data --no-keyword-stats    Do not archive keyword statistics --ignore-logs-below {TRACE,DEBUG,INFO,WARN}
+                        Sets a cut off level for archived log messages.
+By default archives all available log messages.
+  --ignore-logs         Do not archive any log messages

+Adjust timestamps:
+  --time-adjust-secs TIME_ADJUST_SECS
+                        Adjust time in timestamps by given seconds.
+This can be used to change time to utc before writing the results to database, especially if the test system uses local time, such as robot framework.
+For example if test were run in Finland (GMT+3) in summer (+1hr), calculate total hours by minutes and seconds and invert to adjust in correct direction, i.e.
+                        -(3+1)*60*60, so --time-adjust-secs -14400.
+This
+                        option is useful if you are archiving in a different location to where tests are run.If you are running tests and archiving in same timezone, time-adjust- with-system-timezone may be a better option.
+This option may be used in conjunction with --time-adjust- with-system-timezone if desired.
+  --time-adjust-with-system-timezone
+                        Adjust the time in timestamps by the system timezone (including daylight savings adjust).
+If you are archiving tests in the same timezone as you are running tests, setting this option will ensure time written to the database is in UTC/GMT time.
+This assumes that if multiple computers are used that their timezone and daylight savings settings are identical.
+                        Take care also that you do not run tests just before a daylight savings time adjust and archive just after, as times will be out by one hour.
+This could easily happen if long running tests cross a timezone adjust boundary.
+This option may be used in conjunction with --time-adjust-secs.

+ChangeEngine:
   --change-engine-url CHANGE_ENGINE_URL
-                        Starts a listener that feeds results to ChangeEngine
+                        Starts a listener that feeds results to ChangeEngine --execution-context EXECUTION_CONTEXT
+                        To separate data from different build pipelines for ChangeEngine prioritization.
+Example if same changes
+                        or tests may be used to verify app in Android and iOS platforms, then it would be good to separate the result from different builds pipelines/platforms.
+The
+                        ChangeEngine prioritization might not give correct
+                        result if different results from different platforms are mixed together.
 ```

 ## Data model